GOTCHA! Accused Route 4 Road Rage Driver Caught, Charged With Attempted Murder In Stabbing

 He was recovering Friday at Hackensack University Medical Center.

-Witnesses described the assailant for responding borough officers and detectives, who also reviewed area surveillance video as the Bergen County Sheriff's Bureau of Criminal Identification collected evidence.
+Witnesses described the assailant for responding borough officers and detectives, who collected video with a clear view of the incident from an area surveillance camera.

 Velez, who witnesses said sped off in a white BMW, was in custody just hours later.